 When recurring drought devastates arable land and rainforests alike, we rush and bow to its destructive powers, and illogically modify our intents.
 While floods destroy vast communities and their protective afforested terrains indiscriminately, countless crowds rapidly succumb to water's inevitable course and hurry to alter aquatic strategies.
 This poignant, fragile reality denotes a global civilisation impenitently and chronically hindered by bureaucratic disparities which outweigh the much-needed responsibility to elucidate the causes and effects of climate change, while its current, fragmentary blueprint required to manage our lives amid a future outcome remains unresolved.

-A 250-year, aggregate human carbon footprint leaves an unbridgeable, unyielding, sombre chasm.
+A 250-year human carbon footprint had left an unbridgeable, unyielding, sombre chasm.
 Contemporary garden design, as a pivotal discipline within landscape architecture, ought to diverge from patent, insular philosophies which drastically hinder its role, and sustain a multitude of diverse, eco-friendly mindsets.
 At a time when genius loci takes entirely new connotations, portraying altered geographies, artificial intelligence and deprived communities, we should strive to represent the Tropics throughout our gardens for their immeasurable merits, while responsibly preserving and safeguarding their future.

 Will Giles, who passed away at the age of 64, in late summer 2015, was an avid plant collector, artist, photographer, writer and above all, a self-taught, contemporary master of tropical garden design.
 From his home and garden in Central Norwich, East Anglia, Giles spent over three decades designing, experimenting and opening his exuberant, exotic garden to the public, within a seemingly unexpected location.
 The success of his authentic, firsthand garden design story, and the audiences whose minds it inspired, express our ongoing fervour of skilfully crafted, multi-sensory, tropical garden landscapes.